morhadad2/pokemon-analytics-dashboard/README.md

 # Pokemon Analytics Dashboard

-A full-stack Pokemon analytics dashboard that fetches data from the Pokemon API every hour and provides interactive visualizations of Pokemon statistics, types, evolution stages, and more.
+A full-stack Pokemon analytics dashboard that fetches data from the Pokemon API every couple of minutes and provides interactive visualizations of Pokemon statistics, types, evolution stages, and more.

 ## Project Structure